 3.3.2 The UK's airports operate in a global marketplace, competing against airports in northern Europe.
-Indeed, TfL describes their concerns over the role of Germany and the Low Countries acting as the major freight centres in Western Europe.
+Indeed, York Aviation describes their concerns over the role of Germany, The Netherlands and Belgium acting as the major freight centres in Western Europe.
 Their 2013 report says: